turingschool/front-end-curriculum/projects/build-your-own-backend.md

 ### Deployment

-* Your application should be automatically deployed to Heroku via CircleCI
+* Your application should be automatically deployed to Heroku via TravisCI
-* CircleCI should be running your tests and linter
+* TravisCI should be running your tests and linter

 -----------------------------------------------